The Seljuk Han of Anatolia

 Duggan, T.M.P.
 "The Foundations Directorate wants dollars!
 Turkish heritage offered in exchange...."
 Turkish Daily News, June 27, 1998. (available on the internet at www.turkishdailynews.com/old_editions/06_27_98/feature.htm).

-Seton Lloyd, p.
-45-48 (was the first to correctly publish the plan; although
+Seton Lloyd, pp. 45-48 (was the first to correctly publish the plan; although

 he failed to include the mihrab in the room to the right of the

 Yavuz, Ayşil Tükel.
 "The Concepts that Shape Anatolian Seljuq Caravanserais".
 In Muqarnas XIV: An Annual on the Visual Culture of the Islamic World, Gülru Necipoglu (ed).
 Leiden: E.J.
-Brill, 1997, p.
-80-95.
+Brill, 1997, pp. 80-95.
 She uses the Alara han to illustrate her "Shelter" typology.
-Ms. Yavuz is a specialist in the study of this complex han.

 Alara Hill and Castle